jetbrains-academy/CppBasics/WarmUp/HelloWorld/TypesOfVariables/task.md

 An example of such type is `std::string`.
-Variables of this type are initialized with an empty string `""` automatically upon declaration, and thus they do not require manual initialization, except if you want to initialize them with some other value.
+Variables of this type are initialized with an empty string `""` automatically upon declaration, and thus they do not require manual initialization, except if you want to activate them with some other value.

 We will learn more about types in C++ later in this course.